Rayvid/men-microservice-skeleton/README.md

 ## Sentry friendly

-Sentry will see entire exception path when used provided Exception classes (or inherited ones).
+Sentry will see entire exception path when provided Exception classes, or inherited ones, are used.

 ## Gitlab CI ready